 Any personal income that you derive as an individual, from activities such as:

-For more detailed information regarding each type of income and its tax treatment, you can also visit our Tax Guide.
+For more information regarding each type of income and its tax treatment as per the Romanian tax law, you can also visit our Tax Guide.

 3. Do I also have to declare my salary income through the annual tax return?

 Salary income is not reportable through the annual tax return, but only on a monthly basis, through monthly withholding that must be done by the employer, or through monthly tax return filing done by the employee (i.e. applicable for salary received from any non-resident employers for activities rendered in Romania).
 Please refer to our article Monthly salary tax return – how do expats declare salary taxes in Romania?, for detailed information on declaring salary received from non-resident employers.

 4. Is there any minimum income for which I can be exempt of Romanian taxes?

 As general rule under the Romanian tax legislation, there is no general minimum threshold that is free of tax.
 Income tax is due on the entire income derived, with only certain tax free thresholds applicable for some types of income (e.g., income from prizes).

 Also, a non-taxable threshold is currently applicable only for the health insurance contribution that is due on certain types of income.

 5. Which is the filing deadline for the annual tax return in Romania?